POLICIES & PROCEDURES

 30 – Student Activities

 At Don Ross, we hope that our students will wish to be involved in activities and enjoy all aspects of our school.
 To make the most of your school years, you are encouraged to get involved.
-Below are some possibilities:
+There are various activities available at Don Ross (subject to change) some of the potential activities can be viewed below:

 31 – Student Fees